japila-books/apache-spark-internals/docs/rdd/index.md

 The features of RDDs (decomposing the name):

 * *Resilient*, i.e. fault-tolerant with the help of <<lineage, RDD lineage graph>> and so able to recompute missing or damaged partitions due to node failures.
-* *Distributed* with data residing on multiple nodes in a link:spark-cluster.adoc[cluster].
+* *Distributed* with data residing on multiple nodes in a spark-cluster.md[cluster].
-* *Dataset* is a collection of link:spark-rdd-partitions.adoc[partitioned data] with primitive values or values of values, e.g. tuples or other objects (that represent records of the data you work with).
+* *Dataset* is a collection of spark-rdd-partitions.md[partitioned data] with primitive values or values of values, e.g. tuples or other objects (that represent records of the data you work with).

 .RDDs
 image::spark-rdds.png[align="center"]